 As the old saying goes, nothing is certain except death and taxes.
 Nobody loves either one of these things — and when you put the two together, people hate the combination even more.

 The best example of this is the federal estate tax.
-For decades, Republican politicians have argued that this “death tax” should be reduced or even repealed completely.
-According to the nonpartisan Center for Budget and Policy Priorities (CBPP), lawmakers have repeatedly weakened the tax since 2001, at one point shrinking it to nothing for one-year period.
+For decades, Republican politicians in the United States have argued that this “death tax” should be reduced or even repealed completely.
+According to the nonpartisan Center for Budget and Policy Priorities (CBPP), lawmakers have repeatedly weakened the tax since 2001, at one point shrinking it to nothing for a one-year period.

 However, the federal estate tax is only part of the picture.
 Several states have their own estate taxes, and others have slightly different inheritance taxes.
-On top of that, the federal tax doesn’t just cover the money you leave to your heirs when you die – it also includes gift tax on large sums of money you give away during your lifetime.
+On top of that, the federal tax doesn’t just cover the money you leave to your heirs when you die.
+Tt also includes gift tax on large sums of money you give away during your lifetime.

 Here’s a closer look at how estate and inheritance taxes work.
 It won’t make either death or taxes go away, but it can help you plan better ways to deal with them.

-Pro Tip: If you need more information about how estate and inheritance taxes will affect your overall tax planning, make sure you consult with an accountant.
-TurboTax has live CPAs available to answer any questions you might have.
+Pro tip: If you need more information about how estate and inheritance taxes will affect your overall tax planning, make sure you consult with an accountant.
+H&R Block has live CPAs available to answer any questions you might have.

 The Federal Estate Tax